 - 2 cups canned coconut milk

-- 1 snall peeled, seeded and sliced cucumber
+- 1 whole small cucumber peeled, seeded, sliced

-- 2 firm cut into thick slices nectarines
+- 2 whole nectarines cut into thick slices

-- Spread the squeezed, grated coconut on a baking sheet and bake for 15 minutes or till dark brown.
-I had to check on it and by the 1oth minute it was very dark brown in my hot oven.
+- Spread the squeezed, grated coconut on a large baking sheet and bake at 400 F for 12 to 15 minutes or till dark brown. *Note: I had to check on it and by the 10th minute it was very dark brown in my hot oven.
 Turn the tray around for even browning.
-Slightly char the coconut, but be careful not to burn it too much.
+Slightly char the coconut, but be careful not to burn.
 Keep turning the tray around.

 - Separately, in a saucepan, combine the extracted coconut milk, half of the pan of burnt coconut, the canned coconut milk, garlic, ginger, shallots.
 Bring to a quick boil, then lower the heat to a slow simmer for 10 minutes.
 Stir well so the bottom does not burn.

-- Meanwhile, place the eggplants on a stovetop grill or under a broiler.
-Cook until the skin is charred and the interior is soft, approximately 25 minutes.
-When done, remove from broiler and cool on the counter till it is not too hot to touch.
-When cool enough to handle, peel the eggplants using a fork or serrated knife.
-When peeled, spread the eggplant and flatten the flesh a little.
+- To prepare the eggplants: Place the eggplants under a broiler.
+Broil until the skin is charred and the interior is soft, approximately 20 to 25 minutes.
+When done, remove from broiler and cool on the counter for 10 minutes till they are easy to handle..
+When cool enough, peel the eggplants using a fork or serrated knife.
+When peeled, spread the eggplant and flatten the flesh.
 Season with salt.